-Every time you (and I) open social media you add more things on your wishlist.
-Instead of feeling good about yourself and about what you’ve accomplished so far in life, you’re comparing yourself with others and you start hating yourself for not having all the other things you just saw online.
+Every time you (and I) open social media you add more things to your wishlist.
+Instead of feeling good about yourself and about what you’ve accomplished so far in life, you’re comparing yourself to others and you start hating yourself for not having all the other things you just saw online.

 Basically, your life looks like this: